-Things a martial artist needs to be aware of is State Laws on martial arts and weapons, such as deadly force, possessing nunchaku (one of the dumbest laws on the books) or possessing brass knuckles.
-A person can carry a sword, gun, etc., but not a pair of sticks, even if they look like nunchuks such as those plastic ones kids buy at Toys-R-Us, or foam rubber from martial arts outlets.
-In states such as California, Michigan, Illinois and Vermont prohibit the possession of brass knuckles and devices that look like brass knuckles.
-In South Carolina, it is reported that using brass knuckles with intent to commit a crime is illegal according to the website FindLaw.
+Things a martial artist needs to be aware of is State Laws on martial arts and weapons, such as deadly force, possessing nunchaku (a very questionable law) or possessing brass knuckles.
+A person can carry a sword, gun, etc., but not a pair of sticks, even if they look like nunchuks such as those plastic ones kids buy at toy stores, or foam rubber from martial arts outlets.
+California, Michigan, Illinois and Vermont prohibit the possession of brass knuckles and devices that look like brass knuckles.
+In South Carolina, it is reported using brass knuckles with intent to commit a crime is illegal according to the website FindLaw.
 Does this include tekko?
-I have no idea, as some tekko are simply horse shoes and as far as I'm aware, government has not yet outlawed horses, horse shoes or stirrups (but I wouldn't hold my breath).
+I have no idea, as some tekko are simply horse shoes and as far as I'm aware, government has not yet outlawed horse shoes or stirrups (but I wouldn't hold my breath).

 Then there is hand registration.
 Do you have to have your hands registered at the police department, etc?
-We highly recommend that you stop by your local police department as ask about the laws in your area.
+Of course not, but we highly recommend that you stop by your local police department as ask about the laws in your area.

 Schools, gyms and even churches that employ or rent time to a martial arts group should also be checked.
 Just because a martial arts instructor attends church doesn't mean that he doesn't have something to hide.